My Relationship Was Derailed By A Stranger's Viral TikTok

 Do I have dumb written on my forehead #olympic #ClearGenius #callherdaddy #cheater #toxictiktok♬ American Horror Story Theme (Tv Version) [From "American Horror Story"] - AHS Project

-According to Seek Metrics, a TikTok with 300,000 plays and over 1,000 comments could bring in an estimated $6,000.
-With low engagement, it could still fetch an average of $3,000.
-Since there’s a huge amount of money to be made from entertaining cheating content – and the videos are often not deleted after the intended recipient has been found – is this trend really ethical or indeed about the victim at all?
+According to Seek Metrics, a TikTok with 300,000 plays and over 1,000 comments could bring in an estimated $6,000 USD (approx. $8,050 AUD).
+With low engagement, it could still fetch an average of $3,000 USD (approx. $4,025 AUD).
+Since there’s a huge amount of money to be made from entertaining cheating content — and the videos are often not deleted after the intended recipient has been found — is this trend really ethical or indeed about the victim at all?

 Regardless of any good intentions that may be involved, Maja adds that this social media trend has serious consequences for the targets who are being publicly humiliated.
 Many of the comments on these videos are from people insisting that the woman in question immediately end the relationship, and sharing disappointment if they haven’t.